xbouteiller/Prosper/readme.md

 # Prosper

-## usefulfunctions
+Authors: Xavier Bouteiller

-python package with 2 class useful for computing features on a provided list of website and returning a list of words that compose each website address
+email: xavier.bouteiller@mpdata.fr

 ## package featuring

-2 class
+2 class useful for computing features on a provided list of website and returning a list of words that compose each website address

 - StringAnalyzer
 - WebSiteListAnalyser

 See docstring for more details